Y0Coss/docs-fork/pages/network/load_balancer/retrieve_servers_state/guide.en-gb.md

 ### From the OVHcloud Control Panel

-In the `Server farms`{.action} tab, after selecting one of them, the status of each of its servers is displayed on the corresponding line.
+In the `Server clusters`{.action} tab, after selecting one of them, the status of each of its servers is displayed on the corresponding line.

 #### Result

 ![Result server health status via the OVHcloud Control Panel](images/farm_server_health.png){.thumbnail}

-To obtain details on a server's health status, click on the pictogram in the "**Status**" column.
+To obtain details on a server's health status, click on the text in the "**Status**" column, or click the `(...)`{.action} button and select `See status`{.action}.

 ![Result server health status via the OVHcloud Control Panel (details)](images/server_health_detail.png){.thumbnail}